TransUnion lines up $1.4 billion in loans for Callcredit acquisition

 Deutsche Bank leads an arranger group that includes RBC Capital Markets, Bank of America Merrill Lynch and Capital One, the sources and a third source familiar said.
 RBC also served as M&A advisor to TransUnion, two of the sources added.

-Deutsche Bank, RBC and TransUnion declined to comment.
+Deutsche Bank and RBC declined to comment.
 BAML and Capital One did not respond to requests for comment.

 Syndication is expected to begin in mid-to-late May, two of the sources said.